On this page

 4. Track payment progress via the Flywire account.
 Flywire will also send email and text status updates.

-Until we receive your payment it will show in the portal as Acceptance – Pending Payment.
+Until we receive the payment it will show in the portal as Acceptance – Pending Payment.
 Once the funds arrive, the application status in the portal will automatically alert us that payment is finalised.

 Learn more about Flywire.
 You can access FAQs, payer guides and other resources via the Flywire website.